Privoce/ract/README.md

 - **Watcher**: Monitor changes for automatic reload.
 - **Logger**: Advanced logging system for debugging.
 - **Cross-platform Packaging**: Simplify builds for multiple platforms.
-- **Documentation**: Include a comprehensive book for learning Ract.
+- **Documentation**: Include a comprehensive book for learning Makepad and GenUI.

 ---